NOAA-OWP/ngen/doc/NextGen_ON_CONUS.md

 # CONUS Hydrofabric

 The CONUS hydrofabric is downloaded from [here](https://www.lynker-spatial.com/#v20.1/).
 The file name under the list is `conus.gpkg`.
-It is cautioned that since the data there are evolving and newer version may be available in the future.
-When using a newer version, be mindful that the corresponding initial configuration file generation and validation for all submodules at CONUS scale are necessary, which may be a non-trivial process due to the shear size of the spatial scale.
+Note that since the data there is continually evolving, a newer version may be available in the future.
+When using a newer version, be mindful that the corresponding initial configuration file generation and validation for all submodules at CONUS scale is necessary, which may be a non-trivial process due to the sheer size of the spatial scale.

 As the file is fairly large, it is worth some consideration to store it in a proper place, then simply build a symbolic link in the `ngen` home directory, thus named `./hydrofabric/conus.gpkg`.
-Note the easiest way to create the symbolic link is to `makedir hydrofabric` and then create the full path.
+Note the easiest way to create the symbolic link is to create a `hydrofabric` directory and then create a link to that directory.

 # Generate Partition For Parallel Computation